 can do this through prayer.
 We can tell someone about Jesus, but this is not

-the same as imparting the truth into them; only the Holy Spirit can do this.
+the same as imparting the truth into them; only the Holy Spirit can do that.

-We need to add prayer to the word of God as a way of entreating God to move
+We need to add prayer to the word of God and entreat Him to move

 on their behalf to grant them repentance.
-So the word of God and prayer is
+The word of God and prayer is

 required to dissuade people from their religion and into faith in the